modulefile - Man Page

 Compatibility with Lmod Tcl Modulefile

-The modulecmd.tcl program supports Tcl modulefile written for Lmod, the alternative module implementation developed in Lua.
+The modulecmd.tcl program supports Tcl modulefile or modulerc written for Lmod, the alternative module implementation developed in Lua.
 Such modulefiles can be evaluated by Modules without raising error.
 Differences between the two implementations are listed below.

 The add-property, remove-property and extensions modulefile commands are evaluated as a no-operation command.
 No error is obtained if these commands are used in modulefiles but no change occurs.